jeff1evesque/machine-learning/README.md

 sudo git clone https://[YOUR-USERNAME]@github.com/[YOUR-USERNAME]/machine-learning.git machine-learning
 ```

-####File Permission

-Change the file permission for the entire project by issuing the command:
+Then, change the *file permissions* for the entire project by issuing the command:

 ```
 cd /var/www/html/